 I’ve been compiling this list only since 2018 because that is the year that the grouse shooting industry ‘leaders’ would have us believe that the criminal persecution of hen harriers had stopped and that these birds were being welcomed back on to the UK’s grouse moors (see here).

 This assertion was made shortly before the publication of a devastating new scientific paper that demonstrated that 72% of satellite-tagged hen harriers were confirmed or considered likely to have been illegally killed, and this was ten times more likely to occur over areas of land managed for grouse shooting relative to other land uses (see here).
-A further scientific paper published in 2023 by scientists at the RSPB, utilising even more recent data, echoed these results – see here).
+A further scientific paper published in 2023 by scientists at the RSPB, utilising even more recent data, echoed these results – see here.

 2018 was also the year that Natural England issued a licence to begin a hen harrier brood meddling trial on grouse moors in northern England.
 For new blog readers, hen harrier brood meddling was a conservation sham sanctioned by DEFRA as part of its ludicrous ‘Hen Harrier Action Plan‘ and carried out by Natural England (NE), in cahoots with the very industry responsible for the species’ catastrophic decline in England.
 For more background see here and for a critical evaluation of the trial after 5 years see this report by Wild Justice.
-This year, the brood meddling trial appears to have collapsed for reasons which are not yet clear (see here).
+In 2024 the brood meddling trial appeared to collapse for reasons which are not yet clear (see here) and the licence for the so-called ‘scientific trial’ expired.
+Natural England is currently undertaking a review of the ‘trial’ and a report is expected soon.

 Brood meddling has been described as a sort of ‘gentleman’s agreement’ by commentator Stephen Welch:

-I don’t get it, I thought the idea of that scheme was some kind of trade off – a gentleman’s agreement that the birds would be left in peace if they were moved from grouse moors at a certain density.
+“I don’t get it, I thought the idea of that scheme was some kind of trade off – a gentleman’s agreement that the birds would be left in peace if they were moved from grouse moors at a certain density.
 It seems that one party is not keeping their side of the bargain“.

-With at least 129 hen harriers gone since 2018, and 30 of those being brood meddled birds, there is no question that the grouse shooting industry is simply taking the piss.
-Meanwhile, Natural England pretends that ‘partnership working’ is the way to go and DEFRA Ministers remain silent.
+With at least 133 hen harriers gone since 2018, and 30 of those being brood meddled birds, there is no question that the grouse shooting industry is simply taking the piss.
+Meanwhile, Natural England pretends that ‘partnership working’ is the way to go and consecutive DEFRA Ministers have remained silent.

-*n/a – no hen harriers were brood meddled in 2018
+*n/a – no hen harriers were brood meddled in 2018. **Post mortem reports on a further six hen harriers found dead in 2024 are awaited.

 ‘Partnership working’ according to Natural England appears to include authorising the removal of hen harrier chicks from a grouse moor already under investigation by the police for suspected raptor persecution (here) and accepting a £75k ‘donation’ from representatives of the grouse shooting industry that prevents Natural England from criticising them or the sham brood meddling trial (see here).
 This is in addition to a £10k ‘donation’ that Natural England accepted, under the same terms, in 2021 (here).

-Thankfully, the Scottish Government has finally decided to act by introducing a grouse moor licensing scheme under the Wildlife Management & Muirburn (Scotland) Act 2024.
+Thankfully, the Scottish Government finally decided to act by introducing a grouse moor licensing scheme under the Wildlife Management & Muirburn (Scotland) Act 2024.
 The intention behind this new legislation is that grouse shooting estates could have their licences suspended/revoked if, on the balance of probability, it is shown that any raptor persecution crimes (& some other associated offences) are linked with grouse moor management on that estate.
+There, are, however, ongoing issues with the licence as it’s been significantly watered-down after an intervention from the grouse shooting industry (see here).
+Work is underway to address this.

 So here’s the latest gruesome list of ‘missing’/illegally killed hen harriers since 2018.
 Note that the majority of these birds (but not all) were fitted with satellite tags.
 How many more [untagged] harriers have been killed?
+We now have evidence that gamekeepers are specifically targeting untagged hen harriers, precisely to avoid detection (see here).

 February 2018: Hen harrier Saorsa ‘disappeared’ in the Angus Glens in Scotland (here).
 The Scottish Gamekeepers Association later published wholly inaccurate information claiming the bird had been re-sighted.
 The RSPB dismissed this as “completely false” (here).